MentalGear/prompts-ai/README.md

 ### Counter Dev Branch:
 Trying to add a token estimation counter based on https://github.com/latitudegames/GPT-3-Encoder.

-Stuck on Error: TypeError: fs.readFileSync is not a function
+Stuck on Error: "TypeError: fs.readFileSync is not a function".

 ## Prompts AI